 Accessible learning formats benefit a wide variety of students.
 For example, lecture recordings are shown to support disabled students' learning (Nightingale et al., 2019) and help to "attenuate the challenging aspects of lecture environments" (Hall & Ivaldi, 2017).
-Students with disabilities report preferring the greater control granted by online lectures

-(Kotera et al., 2019).
-A systematic literature review of 71 journal articles found that students, regardless of disability status, "almost unanimously voice their support in favour of lecture capture" (Banerjee, 2021).
+Students with disabilities report that they prefer the greater control granted by online lectures (Kotera et al., 2019).
+Aside from disability status, many students would benefit from accessible learning.
+A systematic literature review of 71 journal articles found that students "almost unanimously voice their support in favour of lecture capture" (Banerjee, 2021).
 In particular, students with English as an additional language are likely to find recorded lectures extremely valuable (Leadbeater et al., 2013).
-Students currently struggling through the BC housing crisis would likely benefit from these accessible learning formats3.
-The implementation of hybrid, mixed and online courses benefit not only disabled students, but other subpopulations such as international students and students from different cultural and linguistic backgrounds.
+Students currently struggling through the BC housing crisis would also benefit from these accessible learning formats.

 In order to ensure true accessibility in classrooms, lecture recordings should be implemented in combination with Universal Design for Learning (UDL).
 UDL is a widely-accepted and empirically-backed approach to education, emphasising the importance of fostering multiple forms of engagement and facilitating learning on an individual level (CAST, 2018).
 This approach has been shown to aid in the education of students while also demonstrating long-term positive outcomes for educators (Xie & Rice, 2021).
-Despite this, the full implementation of UDL at BC post-secondary institutions is few and far between.
+While UBC has engaged in some pilot UDL initiatives, such as the UDL Fellows program, the implementation of UDL at UBC is far from comprehensive or satisfactory.

-The response by BC post-secondary institutions to the COVID-19 pandemic has shown that adaptations to the delivery of education for the well-being, health, and safety of all students is achievable (Ono, 2020; Cassels, 2020; Petter, 2020).
+UBC's response to the COVID-19 pandemic has shown that adaptations to the delivery of education for the well-being, health, and safety of all students is achievable (Ono, 2020).
 This has proved that creating and implementing accessible learning methods and materials is a feasible and worthwhile process.
-However, the BC government's and post-secondary institutions' strict adherence to in-person courses is counter-productive and erases recent progress towards accessible education (Kang, 2021).
-We call on BC post-secondary institutions to prioritize accessible learning formats: it is a necessary step towards inclusivity and equitable access to higher education.
+The BC government's and UBC's strict adherence to in-person courses is counter-productive, erasing recent progress towards accessible education (Kang, 2021).
+UBC can and should provide accessible learning formats.
+It is an essential step towards embodying the inclusive values of our school.